webdreamer25/Zense/README.md

 ## The idea
 My passion, My art, My true love...
 Just don't tell my wife.

 I've worked in the application development sphere for many years.
 I've been a solo act doing everything as a one man army and I have also been in teams that have ranged from 5 to 20+ engineers.
 I have worked for smaller agencies and large fortune 500 companies.
-I've experienced everything from doing small remedial tasks like enhancing existing components and debugging to being responsible for re-writting entire applications and throughout my experience I have learned 2 big things that echoe in my infinite developing brain, "KEEP IT SIMPLE STUPID!" & "LEARN WHATS UNDER THE HOOD!".
+I've experienced everything from doing small remedial tasks like enhancing existing components and debugging to being responsible for re-writting entire applications and throughout my experience I have learned 2 big things that echoe in my infinite developing brain, **"KEEP IT SIMPLE STUPID!" & "LEARN WHATS UNDER THE HOOD!"**.

 **Complexity makes you look like you know what you are doing, not really...**